• Skip to primary navigation

 When dogs are feeling stressed, they may begin licking or drooling.

-You might notice that your dog starts drooling when you’re getting ready to leave the house or when there are loud, scary noises like thunder or fireworks.
+You might notice that your dog starts drooling when you’re getting ready to leave the house or when they hear loud, scary noises like thunder or fireworks.

 If your dog suffers from anxiety, you can talk to your vet about options.
 Anxiety vests or CBD could be helpful interventions.